TheLoneArcher/DSA/nc1_Contains_Duplicate_Writeup.md

-Of course!
-Here are the four approaches presented in a clear, well-structured, and easy-to-read format.
-This version combines the "Intuition" and "Explanation" sections for better flow, adds space complexity analysis for a more complete picture, and includes a summary table for quick comparison.

-***

 ### **Solving "Contains Duplicate": A Comparison of Four Approaches**

 Here are four different methods to determine if an array contains any duplicate elements, ranging from the most basic to the most efficient.